AlienWolfX/UZ801-USB_MODEM/README.md

 ## Modifying Web UI

-First and foremost we need to identify the correct apk file some version of this dongle comes with the Jetty2m.apk and MifiService.apk in my case the MifiService.apk was located in `/system/priv-app/MifiService.apk` I then pulled the apk using `adb pull /system/priv-app/MifiService.apk`
+First and foremost, we need to identify the correct APK file.
+Some versions of this dongle come with Jetty2m.apk and MifiService.apk.
+In my case, the MifiService.apk was located in **/system/priv-app/MifiService.apk**.
+I then pulled the APK using the command `adb pull /system/priv-app/MifiService.apk`

 Fetch test-keys: